Cucine marroni - Foto e idee per arredare

 Esempio di una cucina industriale in acciaio con lavello da incasso, ante lisce, paraspruzzi a effetto metallico, elettrodomestici in acciaio inossidabile, nessuna isola, pavimento grigio, ante in legno chiaro e top bianco

-miller design
+miller designmiller design

 Mark Peters Photo